 Long before the Comet Interceptor was ever dreamt up, humans have looked to the sky to estimate time, navigate oceans, decide when to plant their crops, and many other purposes.
-The sky’s significance in our lives since the old time intrigued the people to explore its vastness and complexity.
+Since the old-time, the sky’s significance in our lives intrigued the people to explore its vastness and complexity.

 Over time science has evolved so much that humans got new instruments and machines to see various astronomical phenomena.
-Especially, the last century has seen massive progress in Astronomy.
+Significantly, the last century has seen massive progress in Astronomy.